-If the hip joint feels unstable or has popped out of its socket on several occasions, then further surgery will be required.
+If the hip joint feels unstable or has popped out of its socket on several occasions, further surgery may be required.
 The hip may start dislocating because the implants have become loose or have worn out.
-Alternatively, the alignment and positioning of the hip replacement may be poor and repositioning may be indicated.
+Alternatively, the alignment and positioning of the hip replacement may be poor, and repositioning may be indicated.

-The commonest reason for a hip replacement to become painful is because the implants have loosened from the bone.
+The most typical reason for a hip replacement becoming painful is that the implants have loosened from the bone.
 The continuous jolting of the loose implant results in erosion of the bone, which in turn becomes weakened.
-It is therefore best to address the loose implants early.
+It is, therefore, best to address the loose implants early.

 Once the implants have been removed, the degree of damage to the surrounding bone is determined.
 If there is minimal damage, excellent results can be obtained by re-cementing new implants.
 When there is extensive damage to the bone, grafts will be necessary to build up the deficiency.
 Recovery will then be slower.

-The bone graft is usually obtained from the ball of the hip joint donated by patients previously undergoing a hip replacement.
-The ball of the hip joint is removed at the time of surgery, irradiated to remove contaminants, and then frozen.
+The bone graft is usually obtained from the hip joint ball donated by patients previously undergoing a hip replacement.
+The hip joint ball is removed at the time of surgery, irradiated to remove contaminants, and then frozen.
 Patients donating bone are tested to ensure that they are free from any diseases that could be transmitted through the donated bone.

 The ball of the donated hip joint is broken up into small fragments and impacted at the site of bone loss.
 New implants are then cemented into place.
 It takes months to years for the grafted bone to become part of the skeleton.
-As a result, depending on the amount of graft used, patients may partial weight-bearing for 6 weeks.
-The big advantage of using a bone graft, especially in young patients, is that the bone stock is eventually restored and as a result, if any future operations are required, they will be very much easier to do.
-On occasion, the bone loss may be so great that the whole of the thigh bone needs to be replaced by a metal implant together with grafting of the pelvis.
+As a result, depending on the amount of graft used, patients may experience partial weight-bearing for six weeks.
+The significant advantage of using a bone graft, especially in young patients, is that the bone stock is eventually restored.
+As a result, if any future operations are required, they will be very much easier to do.
+On occasion, the bone loss may be so significant that the whole of the thigh-bone needs to be replaced by a metal implant together with grafting of the pelvis.